-Being a synthetic product, laundry detergents are subject to grave risk to the environment.
+Being a synthetic product, laundry detergents are subject to grave risks to the environment.
 The phosphates used in the making of these detergents are a source of pollution in the region.
 Additionally, a great amount of industrial waste faces the issue of safe disposal.
 These wastes pose a lot of health hazards to the surrounding ecosystem and also contribute to a high level of pollution.

-The Proper arrangement should be made for the disposal of solid waste as well as liquid waste.
+The proper arrangements should be made for the disposal of solid waste as well as liquid waste.
 All bio-medical waste shall be destroyed as per the provisions of the Bio-Medical Waste Rule, 1996 in India.
 Apart from it, provision should be made for the proper and safe storage of waste material waiting for disposal.